Anees-ur-Rehman-1/DevOps-repo/Intro to DevOps/SDLC.md

 ## Importance of SDLC
-1. It provides a standardized framework that defines activities and deliverables
+1.	*It provides a standardized framework that defines activities and deliverables*
 2.	*It aids in project planning, estimating, and scheduling*
-3. It makes project tracking and control easier
+3.	*It makes project tracking and control easier*
-•	It increases visibility on all aspects of the life cycle to all stakeholders involved in the development process
+4.	*It increases visibility on all aspects of the life cycle to all stakeholders involved in the development process*
-•	It increases the speed of development
+5. *It increases the speed of development*
-•	It improves client relations
+6.	*It improves client relations*
-•	It decreases project risks
+7.	*It decreases project risks*
-•	It decreases project management expenses and the overall cost of production
+8.	*It decreases project management expenses and the overall cost of production*
 ## Working of SDLC
 ## Planning phase
 The planning phase encompasses all aspects of project and product management.
 This typically includes resource allocation, capacity planning, project scheduling, cost estimation, and provisioning.